DohrliOfDeath/climp3/README.md

   if you want an overview of the possible commands, write help

-  exiting doesn't work properly at the moment, so sometimes you need to spam CTRL + C to exit

 is currently only tested on Debian 10 (unstable), Kubuntu 19.04 and Slackware 14.2